Equipment and adaptations to your home if you have a disability or illness

 - installing special equipment for people with either a hearing impairment or a visual impairment.

-Minor adaptations under £1,000 are provided without charge for people who have been assessed eligible.
+Minor adaptations under £1,000 are provided without charge for people who we've assessed and are eligible.

 Adaptations costing more than £1,000

-To fund adaptations over £1,000 you will need to apply for a Disabled Facilities Grant on the gov.uk website.
+To fund adaptations over £1,000 you will need to apply for a Disabled Facilities Grant.

 This is a means-tested grant administered by us.
 When you apply, we will need to check that the proposed work is necessary and appropriate to meet the disabled person’s needs, and that the work is reasonable and practicable.